Tiisetso-biz/palup/README.md

 ```

 ## How to use the app:
 Register and log into the app.
-From there, one make posts and add other users as friends, see their profile, etc. NB: Database has been fed some dummy data for demonstration purposes.
+From there, one can make posts, like, comment etc. NB: Database has been fed some dummy data for demonstration purposes.

+**Admin Login Details** <br>
+Email: mark.admin@palup.co.za <br>
+Password: mark.admin

 ## To modify MongoDB URI:
  Update your environment variables and set the necessary database URI.